ShomritaSingha/Data-Analyst-Portfolio-Projects/Excel Projects/Call center Data analysis Overview.md

 - To enhance user-friendliness, I harnessed slicers, making the dashboard engaging and easy to navigate.
 - Lastly, I added my personal touch by customizing the dashboard's design and layout.

-These steps represent my journey of creating and analyzing this portfolio project, focusing on showcasing insights rather than providing a tutorial-like narrative.
+These steps represent my journey of creating and analyzing this portfolio project, focusing on showcasing insights.

 ## **Dashboard**